 HNFE Mission: To discover, translate, and disseminate health-related advances in the nutrition, food, and exercise sciences.

-M.S. in Nutrition and Dietetics Program Mission: To prepare graduate-trained registered dietitian nutritionists who can advance professional practice through food and nutrition to accelerate improvements in health and well-being among diverse populations.
+MSND Program Mission: To prepare graduate-trained registered dietitian nutritionists who can advance professional practice through food and nutrition to accelerate improvements in health and well-being among diverse populations.